Overall view from the south

 Unlike the Cathedrals of Monreale and Cefal¨ that of Palermo was not decorated with many mosaics.
 We know that one of them was removed from the main apse in 1510.
 The opinions about the reasons for this different approach vary and they are not entirely satisfying.
 The only remaining mosaic is in the southern portal and it is dated XIIIth century.

-The portal houses two reliefs which are shown in the introductory page and depict the coronation ceremonies of King Victor Amadeus in 1713 and of King Charles of Bourbon in 1735.
+The portal houses two reliefs which are shown in the introductory page and depict the coronation ceremonies of King Victor Amadeus of Savoy in 1713 and of King Charles of Bourbon in 1735.

 (above) Southern side between the transept and the apse; (below) detail from the decoration of the Great Mosque of Cordoba